Start Your Own Union

 Small unions are probably worst at this because they are easy

-rates.
+quite recently.
 That is surely the spirit in which the 1922

 T&G rule book was written - as a sort of franchise deal